A Traditional Māori Meal

 A hāngi is a traditional Māori style of cooking which is still commonly practiced throughout New Zealand today.
 It is a process where steam is used as a medium of cooking the food while it is beneath the ground.
-Interestingly, this style of cooking can be found all around the Pacific with slight variations (including Chile where it is called Curanto and consists mainly of seafood).
+Interestingly, this style of cooking can be found all around the Pacific with slight variations (including Chile where it is called Curanto and consists mainly of seafood as well as the Umu Pae on Easter Island).

 The key to a successful hāngi, is to have good rocks, and good wood.
 In order for your rocks to absorb a sufficient amount of heat, they need to be volcanic.
 Non-volcanic stones will crack and explode which can be dangerous, and ultimately undermine the success of your hāngi.